 In 1877 a series of meetings were held in Putney, which is where it is likely the active status of the club was mentioned and recorded for the Almanack.
 These meetings then lead to the formation of the Metropolitan Rowing Association in 1879.
 In 1882 this then went onto be renamed as the Amateur Rowing Association, following many additional members joining from outside the London area; the period when it is likely Bridgnorth first became affiliated.
 The Amateur Rowing Association then began its evolution into becoming the national governing body for the sport of rowing.
 In 2009 the Amateur Rowing Association was eventually renamed British Rowing, as it is currently known today.

 The club continued into the 1920s, when following the events of the First World War, the Club went into decline and was eventually disbanded in 1924.

-It was reformed in 1953 by a local policeman, Constable Bill Williams with the help of a Bridgnorth doctor, Dr E.L.
-Rhodes, a former University blue and club president until his death.
+The rowing club was reformed in 1953 by a local policeman Constable Bill Williams, with the help of a Bridgnorth doctor Dr E.L.
+Rhodes who was club president until his death, and long standing club member John Wallis.
 The clubhouse was originally a Nissen hut, which had been donated by a Broseley farmer.

-The boathouse now consists of a large ground floor area with racking areas for single sculls and doubles, fours and an eight.
-There is also a raised area that houses the indoor rowing machines (ergometers) and weights gym.
-Upstairs there are changing rooms with hot showers and a club room with a bar and a balcony overlooking the River Severn.
+The boathouse now consists of a large ground floor area with racking for single sculls, doubles, pairs, fours and eights.
+There is also a raised mezzanine area that houses the indoor rowing machines (ergometers) and weights gym.
+Upstairs there are changing rooms with showers, and a club room with a bar and a balcony with fantastic views overlooking the River Severn.